kgdunn/pid-book/process-monitoring/process-monitoring-exercises.rst

 	#.
 At what point in time are you able to detect the problem, using this chart?

 	#.
-Construct a Shewhart chart, choosing appropriate data for phase I, and calculate the Shewhart limits.
-Then use the entire dataset as if it were phase II data.
+Construct a Shewhart chart, choosing appropriate data for phase 1, and calculate the Shewhart limits.
+Then use the entire dataset as if it were phase 2 data.

-		*	Show this phase II Shewhart chart.
+		*	Show this phase 2 Shewhart chart.
 		*	Compare the Shewhart chart's performance to the chart in part 3 of this question.

 .. answer::